University of Pennsylvania- Master of Public Health (MPH) program

 2 years full-time, 3 years part-time

 All applications are submitted through SOPHAS (sophas.org).
-Applications require official transcripts, 3 letters of recommendation, GRE scores, resume, and a personal statement outlining previous experiences and why a Master of Public Health degree is the best next step.
+Applications require official transcripts, 3 letters of recommendation, resume, and a personal statement outlining previous experiences and why a Master of Public Health degree is the best next step.
 Full admission guidelines are outlined on our website here.

 Applicants can select “Returned Peace Corps Volunteer” option in SOPHAS application.
 If accepted to the MPH program, applicants will be considered for the Coverdell Fellowship.